|

 This haveli (mansion) demonstrates the best of the architecture you’ve come to expect in Rajasthan and is one of the top places to visit in Jaisalmer.

-Beautifully intricate craftsmanship on the exterior, with carvings, balconies and, of course, sun-kissed golden sandstone the city is synonymous with.
-While the interior is full of interesting history as it looks into the lives of those who lived in the over the previous centuries.
+Beautifully intricate craftsmanship on the exterior, with carvings, balconies and, of course, sun-kissed golden sandstone, the city is synonymous with.
+While the interior is full of interesting history, it looks into the lives of those who lived here over the previous centuries.

 💡Tips: